Tyler-Murphy/require-from-drive/readme.md

 - Client libraries for other languages
 - Client library tests... maybe a public google drive folder with some test folders and files could be set up.
 Apps script execution limits might be reached if tests are run too frequently.
 - Access logs
+- Require tokens to be a certain minimum length